 Hopefully, this knowledge about Sarno’s approach brought to you by the podcast, Doctor Sarno Back Pain Relief with Joe Polish, will help bridge the gap between various aspects of bodymind health and therapies.

 Doctor Sarno Back Pain Relief with Joe Polish

 This article is a response to the September 14th, 2016 I Love Marketing podcast sponsored by the Joe Polish marketing group (Piranha Marketing based in Tempe, Arizona).

-Mr. Polish is one of THE leading Marketing Gurus in America, using Direct Response Marketing & Advertising to unusually great success.
+Mr. Polish is one of THE Leading Marketing Gurus in America, using Direct Response Marketing & Advertising to unusually great success.
 He teaches his highly specialized and effective methods to entrepreneurs and business people all over the world and via the internet.
-He’s also the founder of the Genius Network, an HIGHLY Educational and Mastermind Program he sponsors.
+He’s also the founder of the Genius Network, a HIGHLY Educational and Mastermind Program he sponsors.

 More to the point of this podcast are the healing powers of Dr. John Sarno’s methods — I’m calling it here the Doctor Sarno Back Pain Relief Method — for resolving all kinds of body pain in the human body, not just back pain.
 This approach might well apply to almost every chronic pain or dysfunction most people experience.

 According to Wikipedia, Dr. Sarno was Professor of Rehabilitation Medicine, New York University School of Medicine, and until his retirement in 2012 was attending physician at the Howard A. Rusk Institute of Rehabilitation Medicine, New York University Medical Center.

 Those are pretty darn good credentials.